 In February 2011, AGR Field Operations won a contract to provide maintenance and inspection services for the Goliat FPSO.

 AGR Drilling Services was awarded a contract in June 2011 to deploy its cutting transportation system (CTS) to drill 22 wells at the field.
-The contract is for a period of four years with an option for a one year extension.
-The 22 wells will be drilled by the Scarabeo 8 semi-submersible rig.
+Hyundai subcontracted Hamworthy in June 2011 to supply an inert gas generator system for the FPSO.